tamunoWoks/Business_Intelligence_with_PowerBI/Part1.md

 This is a cloud-based user experience to collaborate and distribute products such as reports with others.
 It functions as the Software as a Service companion to Power BI.

 Power BI Services allows users to collaborate and share their dashboards, reports, and datasets with other users from a single location.
 The version of Power BI you have licensed dictates your ability to share and ingest data.

+## POWER BI TERMINOLOGY
+Power BI has its own glossary.
+These terminologies are referred to as concepts and they resonate across vendors.